Jenny Fitzpatrick: Theatre

 She returned to the West End and again portrayed Tina Turner from 2018 to 2019 in Tina: The Tina Turner Musical at the Aldwych Theatre, alternating in the role with Adrienne Warren.
 Rob Russo, reviewing her performance in Stage Left, wrote: "Fitzpatrick … was excellent, and in the finale concert eerily became Tina Turner."

+In 2023, Fitzpatrick played the character of Nancy in the musical Oliver! at Leeds Playhouse.
+Fitzpatrick won best performer in a musical for her performance of Nancy in the UK Theatre Awards in 2024.

 TV/ Film

 Fitzpatrick has appeared in the television shows Silent Witness as a prison guard (2 episodes in 2005), EastEnders as Leanne (2 episodes in 2005) and M.I.
 High as the Grey Ninja (2011).